sergicanet9/go-hexagonal-api/README.md

 NOTES:
 - The gRPC UI is publically exposed through HTTP.
 However, direct gRPC calls (e.g., using `grpcurl`) are not allowed outside the cluster.

+## 📝 Other usage examples
+Check out [go-microservices-demo](https://github.com/sergicanet9/go-microservices-demo) to see this project used as a component in a microservices architecture.

 ## ✍️ Author
 Sergi Canet Vela